Easy Chocolate Shortbread Cookies are perfect for the holidays. Lightly sweetened, crisp, buttery cookies made with just 6 simple ingredients.

 Here are a few of my favorite chocolate recipes that I love:

 - Flourless Chocolate Cake

 - Chocolate Chip Cookies Recipe

 - Chocolate Stuffed Eclairs

 - Homemade Chocolate Fondue

 - Chocolate Mousse

 Recipe from the America’s Test Kitchen Family Baking Book.
 One of my all-time favorite cookbooks.

+These easy Chocolate Shortbread Cookies are perfect for any occasion.
 How fun would it be to serve this cookie whole at a party or for a birthday?!
 It’s so pretty all together in the pan.
 I’m telling you, simple is where it’s at.